6 Ways to Use Less Plastic This Summer

 1. Stock Up on Reusable Bags

-Eco-friendly reusable bags come in all shapes and sizes and take care of business when it comes to toting sunscreen home from the store, a towel to the beach or odds and ends on a camping trip.
-Stash extra reusable bags in your car, your desk at work and leave one by your door, so you can grab it on your way out and you always have a reusable bag close by.
+Eco-friendly reusable bags come in all shapes and sizes and take care of business when it comes to toting sunscreen and a towel to the beach or odds and ends on a camping trip.
+Stash extra reusable bags in your car, or your desk at work and leave one by your door, so you can grab it on your way out and you always have a reusable bag close by.

 2. Use Reusable Drinkware

-The simple solution is to get your own reusable drinkware.
+The simple solution is to get some reusable drinkware of your own.
 Reusable water bottles come in a wide variety of styles and colors and when empty you can easily fill it back up.
 One reusable water bottle can do the same job as thousands of disposable plastic bottles without taxing the environment.
 Don’t stop at water bottles – you can use insulated tumblers for your coffee or tea or pick up a blender bottle for your morning breakfast shake.

 3. Go Strawless or Get a Reusable Straw

 Reports indicate Americans use 500 million straws every day.
 That is a staggering number, and what’s worse is that a lot of these single-use straws end up as litter.
 Straws aren’t always necessary, so rethink if you need one before you add one to your drink and you can ask servers to skip the straw when ordering out.
 If you are not ready to part ways with straws consider picking up a reusable straw that you can wash and reuse again and again.